Motorcycle Accident FAQ

 But it's important to remember that the insurance company likely wants to pay you as little as possible.
 Their offer is typically a lowball amount that comes nowhere near covering the cost of the total damages you have suffered.
 They just want to save money and hope you'll take the deal and go away.

 That's why you should consult an experienced motorcycle accident attorney before accepting any offer from the insurance company.
-We have your best interests in mind.
-And we can help you aggressively pursue legal action to get the compensation you deserve.
-Our focus is on helping you get the best possible outcome in your case.

 There are different types of damages that can be suffered in a motorcycle accident.
 One is economic damages.
 These represent actual monetary loss.
 A common example is medical expenses for treating your injury - both now and in the future.
 Other examples are lost wages while your injury prevented you from working and loss of future earnings if you are unable to return to work.